ansys/aali-flowkit/doc/source/getting_started/configuration.rst

    * - WORKFLOW_CONFIG_VARIABLES
      - map
-     - Key-value pairs for workflow-specific configuration.
+     - **[OPTIONAL]** Key-value pairs for workflow-specific configuration.
 Used primarily by ansysmeshpilot functions for tool names, collection names, database queries, and prompt templates.
+This section is commented out in the default config.
-     - ``{}``
+     - ``{}`` (commented out by default)

 Logging settings
 ----------------